Skip to Content

 Open to all accepted Zoo Crew members throughout the year.
 Open to all teens, ages 13-17, in non-summer months (January-May, September-December).
 This includes teens not accepted into Zoo Crew program.

-Spring 2023 Adventure Programs
+Spring 2024 Adventure Programs

-We will meet at Houston Zoo in front of Gate 8, which is about 200 yards to the left of the main entrance, at 8am.
-Transportation to Huntsville State Park will be provided by Houston Zoo.
-We will return to the Houston Zoo by 4pm.
+Transportation will be provided by Houston Zoo.
+We will meet at the Houston Zoo at Gate 8, which is approximately 200 yards to the left of the main entrance, at 8am.
+We will take the Zoo van to Long Acres and spend the day enjoying the outdoors.
+We will depart Long Acres Ranch by 2:30pm and return to the Zoo around 3:30pm.

-Registration fees are $50 per teen.
+Registration fee is $50 per teen.

 Register Here